Search

 3 pounds pork butt

-2 pieces fermented red bean curd (replace it with red yeast rice or red food coloring)
+2 pieces fermented red bean curd (or replace with red yeast rice or red food coloring)

 2 tablespoons fermented red bean curd sauce